 Inflation in the eastern European country, which has changed governments twice this year, may accelerate in 2012 more than the central bank’s 3.2 percent forecast because of political turmoil before general elections and a drought that boosted prices for imports and food, Governor Mugur Isarescu said Aug.
 6. This year’s rate is likely to stay within the bank’s target of 2 percent to 4 percent, he said.

 The central bank lowered rates 1 percentage point before pausing on May 2 after the government collapsed and the economy entered its second recession in three years.
-Gross domestic product (ROGDPQOQ) will grow 0.9 percent this year compared with 2.5 percent last year, according to the International Monetary Fund.
+Gross domestic product (ROGDPQOQ:US) will grow 0.9 percent this year compared with 2.5 percent last year, according to the International Monetary Fund.

 Neighboring Hungary’s central bank lowered its two-week deposit rate to 6.5 percent for a second month yesterday and forecast further cuts to aid an ailing economy, while the Czech central bank may cut its main rate to 0.25 percent from 0.5 percent, already a record low, today, according to the median estimate of economists surveyed by Bloomberg.